ritik8004/drupal_assignment/docroot/modules/custom/alshaya_react/README.md

     -  `package.json`: Contains `scripts` to execute command from module directory.
     -  `.babelrc`: Contains babel related configs. we are using babel-loader with webapck.
     - `webpack.config.js`: We are using webpack to transpile js files
-    - `gulpfile.js`: (optional) :see_no_evil:
+    - (optional) `gulpfile.js`: :see_no_evil:
-        > To transpile *.js files, you won't require gulpfile.js But in case if you want to use gulpfile with webpack, the examples are added in the file. (ref: https://www.npmjs.com/package/gulp-webpack)
+        > :exclamation: To transpile *.js files, you won't require gulpfile.js But in case if you want to use gulpfile with webpack, the examples are added in the file. (ref: https://www.npmjs.com/package/gulp-webpack)
 - Transpile your module's react/js files. :gear:
-    > Execute these commands from your module directory only.
+    > :sparkles: Execute these commands from your module directory only.
     - `npm run build` :speedboat:
     - `npm run watch` :rowboat: